DougBR/blog/README.md

 # Douglas Luan

-This is the code for my personal and professional blog, to discuss ideas and projects.
+My personal and professional blog, to discuss ideas and projects.

 ## Setup